Common to all CLI vessels

 In March 2017 the Fraser Lifeboat went through a series of electronic upgrades including all-new Raymarine touch screen systems and radar, Humminbird side-scan sonar, ICOM marine VHF radio upgrades, AIS, VHF / UHF amateur radio installation, new batteries, engineering, and hull repaint where required.
 Old and obsolete equipment has been removed to save weight and modernise.

 In 2018 over several months a new inverter and electrical system were run through the vessel.
 This now allows electrical functions while on shore power or at sea.
 LED bulbs were added to the nav and interior lights to increase intensity and longevity.

-A brief history for the Tyne class ‘Fraser Lifeboat’
+A brief history of the Tyne class ‘Fraser Lifeboat’

 |Built||Fairy Marine, Cowes Shipyard in 1987, UK|